Heal It Forward

 A Brief Guide to Giving & Receiving

-Some people who have worked with me within this gift model have told me that they feel overwhelmed and a bit distressed in terms of how much to give to me.
+Some people who have worked with me within this gift model have told me that they feel overwhelmed and a bit distressed in terms of how much to give.
 For this reason, I have included the below suggestions and considerations…AND please also understand that these feelings of discomfort are an important part of the process.

 As we continue to decondition ourselves from harmful systems of capitalism and colonization, we will often go through what feel like withdrawal effects.
 We are decreasing our dependency on others to tell us what to do, how to be “good,” and how much we are worth, and that can be both empowering and scary.
 It’s normal to feel overwhelmed by the responsibility that comes with reclaiming your sovereignty.
 Take your time, breathe deeply, find your center, listen, and trust yourself.
 There is truly no right or wrong here, no judgment or shame.
 You can’t mess this up - we’re all just walking each other home with what we have to give.